What is a Delphi?

 What will the Delphi involve?

 The Delphi is comprised of two consecutive surveys, targeted at adults (over 18 yrs.) diagnosed with a dermatological condition.
-The first survey launches in December 2020 and the second in early February 2021 and they will be available in the following languages: English, French, Spanish, Mandarin (simplified Chinese), Arabic, and German.
+The first survey launches in December 2020 and the second in April 2021.
+They surveys will be available in the following languages: English, French, Spanish, Mandarin (simplified Chinese), Arabic, and German.

 The Delphi Timeline

 The Delphi will take place between December 2020 (survey #1) and April 2021 (survey #2) and will involve up to 2,000 adult dermatology patients from all continents and as many dermatological diseases as possible.

 GRIDD has five Phases and the current Phase 3 allows the researchers to engage once again with the experts on the impact of dermatological conditions – the patients.
 During Phase 2, the GRIDD researchers interviewed a diverse range of patients with a variety of conditions and in so doing earned a deeper understanding of how their conditions impacted their lives.